PCOS Now Called PMOS | Naturopathic PCOS Treatment Scottsdale AZ | NMD Wellness

 The right supplement depends entirely on your PCOS subtype and current labs.
 Taking the wrong combination can be ineffective or counterproductive.
 Dr. Zen designs your protocol based on your specific data.

 Yes โ€” and this is an important conversation that doesn't happen often enough.
-Unmanaged PCOS is associated with increased long-term risk of type 2 diabetes, cardiovascular disease, endometrial cancer (due to chronic anovulation), metabolic syndrome, and nonalcoholic fatty liver disease.
-Addressing PCOS now โ€” regardless of whether you want children โ€” is an investment in your long-term health.
-The same interventions that improve fertility also reduce these metabolic risks significantly.
+This is one of the core reasons the PMOS rename matters so much.
+Unmanaged PMOS is associated with significantly increased long-term risk of type 2 diabetes, cardiovascular disease, endometrial cancer (due to chronic anovulation), metabolic syndrome, and nonalcoholic fatty liver disease.
+The Lancet consensus specifically called out that cardiovascular disease risk starts early โ€” including in adolescents โ€” and that the majority of women aren't receiving the metabolic screening they need.
+Addressing PMOS now โ€” regardless of whether you want children โ€” is an investment in your long-term health.

 Yes.
 Dr. Zen is licensed in both Arizona and California.
 California residents receive the same comprehensive PCOS evaluation, lab guidance, personalized treatment protocols, and ongoing concierge membership support via telehealth from home.